cluePrints/opower.github.io/_posts/2013-12-15-elasticsearch-at-opower.markdown

 </bean>
 {% endhighlight %}

-Using the dependency injection capabilities of Spring we are able to significantly DRY up usage of common Elasticsearch tasks.
+Using the dependency injection capabilities of Spring, we are able to significantly DRY up usage of common Elasticsearch tasks.
 Without Spring we end up with methods that take a `Client`, index name and alias name sprinkled everywhere.
 This is a fairly basic example but should provide an idea of what to